 Selective breeding programs can require decades of trial and error to arrive at desirable characteristics in a cultivar.
 However, such programs can be accelerated significantly through computational and experimental genomics.

 ACPFG scientists apply information about genome composition, gene expression, and metabolic processes to arrive at descriptions of complex processes in plants.
-The fundamental insights can accelerate production of new cultivars that can cope with adverse environmental conditions with yields and nutritional content for increasing world populations.
-ACPFG focuses these efforts on crops such as wheat, barley, and rice.
+These fundamental insights can accelerate production of new cultivars that can cope with adverse environmental conditions with improved yields and nutritional content for a growing world population.
+ACPFG focuses these efforts on crops such as wheat and barley.

 Traditional selective breeding and genetic engineering approaches are based on trial and error.
 The lack of rationale can extend the time to develop a cultivar to ten years and more.
 This situation is improved in programs that utilize insights into gene expression and function, which are obtained from molecular level investigations of biochemical processes.
-What is more, insight into plant processes at a molecular level facilitates sharpened approaches toward producing viable cultivars.
+Insight into plant processes at a molecular level facilitates sharpened approaches toward producing viable cultivars.

-These approaches and others are then applied to deliver tangible industry outcomes, for example, in cereal varieties tailored to withstand hostile environments.
+Improvements in these plant responses deliver tangible industry outcomes like cereal varieties tailored to withstand hostile environments.